wuggawugga/neeo-driver-kodi/README.md

 This driver is so far being tested with Nvidia Shield and OSMC Vero 2 devices.

+Documentation will be in the [Wiki](https://github.com/wuggawugga/neeo-driver-kodi/wiki)

-## status
+## Status

+Currently the code is fairly (functionally) complete.
+I have formalized many features, so adding more can be done with basically copy and paste.

-Widgets and buttons: Should be functionally complete.
+* Widgets and buttons: Should be functionally complete.
 Just needs testing and tweaking.
-Keymap: The code may be complete.
+* Keymap: The code may be complete.
 I have only bothered to add the cursor keys.
 Adding more should be trivial.
-Sensors: Images, labels switches and sliders are working.
-Currently I have just implemented those needed to try the new media player widget.
+* Sensors: Images, labels switches and sliders are working.
+Currently I have just implemented those needed to try the media player widget.
-Directories: Basic functionality is working, and it's now quite easy to extend.
+* Directories: Basic functionality is working, and it's now quite easy to extend.
-Image cache: It works, but it's not perfect.
+* Image cache: It works, but it's not quite perfect (let alone elegant).
 Just disable it if you have any issues.
-Wake-on-LAN: The code should work, but I haven't really tested this.
+* Wake-on-LAN: The code has been extended and should work, but I haven't really tested this.

 ### Improvements and Features

 * Persistent configuration storage
 * In-memory on-demand image resizing and caching web service
+* Dual-transport API client
 * Configuration is defined in a single file
 * Buttons and commands are defined in a single file
 * Keymap is in a single file (AKA Content-aware commands)

-### Changes

 * Changed out mDNS and WoL packages to align with existing neeo-sdk dependencies
 * Lots of debugging info using debug channels
-* Dual-transport API client
 * Compartmentalized code for easier experimentation

 ### Caveats and Known Issues